grmoktan/grmoktan.github.io/_pages/about.md

 Contracted a serious knack for data throughout my industry and academic research life.
 I find myself exploring, learning and developing continuously across a broad spectrum of technical, business and societal topics of communications networks, data and services.

-I also dabble with some amateur photography hobby, 📸!
+I also dabble with some amateur photography as a hobby, 📸!